jamcarbon/PolkadotNode_AWS/README.md

     aws cloudformation describe-stack-events --stack-name PolkaNodeCloudStack

-    # Connect to the instance using the IP, I recommend connecting using Terminus, it is good to manage multiple connections at the same time
+    # Connect to the instance using the IP, I recommend connecting using Termius, it is good to manage multiple connections at the same time

-    ssh -o file://PolkaNodeKey1.pem ec2-user@PolkadotFullNodeEC2.PublicIp
+    ssh -i "PolkaNodeKey1.pem" ubuntu@PolkadotFullNodeEC2.PublicIp